CircuitData/CircuitData-Language/Howto.md

 ## Silver print
 Aliases:
 ### as a specification
-Conductive carbon print is defined as a [conductive layer](#conductive-layers-such-as-copper-or-silver) with a material set to "silver".
+Silver print is defined as a [conductive layer](#conductive-layers-such-as-copper-or-silver) with a material set to "silver".

 ## Inner packaging
 Aliases: